ashupednekar/natsriot/README.md

 # natsriot ⚡

-A simple NATS stream setup and test script.
+A simple NATS replication setup and test script.
 Quickly create streams, publish messages, and see how they replicate across NATS servers.

 > ### ⚠️ Known Issue: Exponential Message Growth